Ballwizard/lectures/Finishing/Reverse Layup.md

 ### When should you do an reverse layup?

-The reverse layup easily catches defenders off  the defender whom expects you to make a regular layup.
-It can also
+The reverse layup easily catches defenders off guard, they usually expect you to make a regular layup.
+Using that you can get many foul calls/and ones.

-### Drills to train to make layups
+### Drills to train to reverse layups

 While there aren't any specific drills to train making underhand layups, we suggest just making as many attempts as you can.
-Start near the basket, then start going further away, utilizing more dribbles.
+Start near the basket, then start going further away, utilizing more dribbles, trying to go as fast as possible and jump

 ### Next topics